minetest-mods/vehicle_mash/README.md

 ## Changelog

+v2.2.2 6/02/2020

+*	 Fix passengers not detaching when driver gets out.
+*	 Various other tweaks and fixes for passengers.

 v2.2.1 5/28/2020

 *	 Added vehicle crafting (Enabled by default).
      * Added car battery, windshield, tire, and motor.
 *	 All CAR01's can now carry 3 passengers.
 *	 Add `screenshot.png`.
 *	 Improve `README.md`.

 v2.2 5/15/2020

 *	 Move files to a folder of its own.
 *	 Add GitHub workflow and LuaCheck.
 *	 Add `settingtypes.txt` to select enabled cars.
 *	 Improve `README.md`.
 *	 Short a bit the code.

 v2.1 6/10/2019